Charged/Miners/README.rst

 D Compiler
 ----------

-At the moment only GDC seems capable of compiling Charge for any platform.
+Both GDC and DMD can compile Charge.
 Since LDC does not support Phobos which Charge uses (minimally, tangobos might be able to support it, any patches that improves tangobos support is sought).

-DMD compiles the binary but it crashes in weird places inside C libraries.
+Linux
+*****

+For Linux's with GDC packaged (like Ubuntu) it is the recommended compiler.
 To get GDC on Ubuntu do this:

 ::

   $ sudo apt-get install gdc

+For DMD known working are DMD 1.062 and above, please note that as of DMD 1.064 you need to remove the -L--export-dynamic flag from dmd.conf or you will get crashes inside of C libraries (this will be fixed in Charge instead soon).
+To setup DMD just follow the Mac instructions.

+Mac
+***

-On Mac know working compilers are DMD 1.062 and DMD 1.064, DMD 1.066 is known broken, just excract the contents of dmd.1.<version>.zip <somewhere> and set the DMD enviromental variable to be "<somewhere>/osx/bin/dmd" or put the folder "<somewhere>/osx/bin" on the path.
+There are no packages of GDC for Mac so DMD should be used.
+DMD 1.062, 1.064 & 1.068 and above is known to be working.
+To install it just excract the contents of dmd.1.<version>.zip <somewhere> and set the DMD enviromental variable to be "<somewhere>/osx/bin/dmd" or put the folder "<somewhere>/osx/bin" on the path.

+Other
+*****

 For other platforms you need probably need to compile it you can get the latest version from here https://bitbucket.org/goshawk/gdc/wiki/Home